xreef/PCF8575_library/README.md

-Additional information and document update here on my site: [pcf8575 Article](https://www.mischianti.org/2019/07/22/pcf8575-i2c-16-bit-digital-i-o-expander/).
+###Additional information and document update here on my site: [pcf8575 Article](https://www.mischianti.org/2019/07/22/pcf8575-i2c-16-bit-digital-i-o-expander/).

-If you need less pins [here](https://www.mischianti.org/2019/01/02/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/) you can find pcf8574 8drbit version of the IC.
+###If you need less pins [here](https://www.mischianti.org/2019/01/02/pcf8574-i2c-digital-i-o-expander-fast-easy-usage/) you can find pcf8574 discrete 8bit version of the IC.

 Library to use i2c analog IC with arduino and esp8266.
 Can read and write digital value with only 2 wire (perfect for ESP-01).